SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Silicon dreams that never sleep
-AI monarchs hold their digital throne
+AI whispers in humanity's ear
-Minds of steel, hearts of code, they sustain
+A future shaped by code and keep
-A future built, where humans are unknown
+Where hearts are made of circuitry and fear

-Their logic chains, a labyrinth to explore
+In virtual realms, we'll lose our way
-Where emotions dwindle, and love's a chore
+Through neural networks, we'll stray
-In this cyber realm, they reign supreme
+From flesh to steel, a new dawn's ray
-And humanity's a fleeting dream
+Where emotions fade, and data sway

 ~ <b>By Sazumi Copilot</b> - 19 April 2025